 Location: 5540 NW 21st Terrace, Fort Lauderdale, FL

-What makes it special: Opened in 2008, this cafe offers window seats directly on the runway.
+Window seats directly on the runway.
 Watch takeoffs and landings while you eat breakfast.
+Their chicken and waffles earned a permanent place in my memory.

 Hours: Mon-Fri 7:30am-3pm, Sat-Sun 8am-2pm